anirudh-contribute/CarND-LaneLines-P1/README.md

 To meet specifications in the project, specifications from the [project rubric](https://review.udacity.com/#!/rubrics/322/view) were fulfilled

-The output videos I obtained from the project are also available in the repository at (/test_videos_output/)
+The output videos I obtained from the project are also available in the repository at [/test_videos_output](/test_videos_output) folder.